Dos and Don’ts In Singapore

 With an exception: Unless it is dental and medicated gum.

-Also, no eating and drinking are allowed while using any of the public transportation systems in Singapore.
+Also, avoid eating and drinking while using any of the public transportation systems in Singapore.

 This is to ensure a clean and hygienic environment for the thousands of daily commuters and passengers.